fabkrum/core-web-vitals-optimizer/README.md

 You get two different chart types for each Core Web Vital metric.
 It is recommended to activate the daily CrUX updates.

+A special thanks to Barry Polland (@tunetheweb) who shared his charts with me.

 ### Webpagetest.org integration (paid WPT API key needed) – work in progress